-← DM Refuse the connection.
+\leftarrow DM Refuse the connection.

 This is the way it is supposed to work.
-The v2.0 protocol spec clearly states that FRMR should be sent in response to any unrecognized command.
-In reality, we have some defective implementations out there which thwart this scheme.
+The v2.0 protocol spec clearly states that FRMR should be sent in there which thwart this scheme.

 The Kantronics KPC-3+ sends DM, rather than FRMR, in response to SABME.
 Dire Wolf works around this bug.
 When DM is received, in response to SABME, it reacts as if FRMR had been received and falls back to v2.0.